YassineElazzati/DAO/README.md

 My database created on Sql communicates with my Article file which is in private.
 My class communicates only with my main Java.

+Edit a receipt

+Delete an article

+Add an article

+Modify an article

+Change the price of all the items

+Add promotions

 ## Installation

-Connecting a mySQL database with a Java conseole database thanks to DriverManager Requires a driver Installation in the Path Module Allows connection with JDBC
+Connecting a mySQL database with a Java console database thanks to DriverManager Requires a driver Installation in the Path Module Allows connection with JDBC

 Addition of the .jar file